Is it enough to optimize CNN architectures on ImageNet?: Experiments and Results

 We sample our architectures form the very general AnyNetX \cite{DBLP:conf/cvpr/RadosavovicKGHD20} parametric network space.
 The networks in AnyNetX consist of a stem, a body, and a head.
 The body performs the majority of the computation, stem and head are kept fixed across all sampled models.
 The body consists of four stages, each stage $i$ starts with a $1 \times 1$ convolution with stride $s_i$, the remainder is a sequence of $d_i$ identical blocks.
 The blocks are standard residual bottleneck blocks with group convolution \cite{DBLP:conf/cvpr/XieGDTH17}, with a total block width $w_i$, bottleneck ratio $b_i$ and a group width $g_i$ (into how many parallel convolutions the total width is grouped into).
 Within a stage, all the block parameters are shared.
 See Figure \ref{fig:AnyNetX} for a comprehensive schematic.

 The AnyNetX design space has a total of $16$ degrees of freedom, having $4$ stages with $4$ parameters each.
 We obtain our model instances by performing log-uniform sampling of $d_i \leq 16$, $w_i \leq 1024$ and divisible by $8$, $b_i \in {1,2,4}$, and $g_i \in {1,2, ..., 32}$.
 The stride $s_i$ is fixed with a stride of $1$ for the first stage and a stride of $2$ for the rest.
 We repeatedly draw samples until we have obtained a total of $500$ architectures in our target complexity regime of $360$ mega flops (MF) to $400$ MF.
 We use a very basic training regime that consists of only flipping and cropping of the inputs in conjunction with SGD plus momentum and weight decay.

 The same $500$ models are trained on each dataset until the loss is reasonably saturated.
 The exact number of epochs has been determined in preliminary experiments and depends on the dataset (see Table \ref{tbl:training}).
-For extensive ablation studies ensuring the empirical stability of our experiments with respect to Cifar10 performance, training duration, training variability, top-1 to top-5 error comparisons, overfitting and class distribution see chapters \ref{chp:cifar_stability} to \ref{chp:ds_distrib} in the appendix.
+For extensive ablation studies ensuring the empirical stability of our experiments with respect to Cifar10 performance, training duration, training variability, top-1 to top-5 error comparisons, overfitting and class distribution see chapters \ref{chp:cifar_stability} to \ref{chp:ds_distrib} in Appendix \ref{chp:robustness}.
+Supplementary results on the effect of pretraining and the structure of the best performing architectures can be found in chapters \ref{chp:pretrain} and \ref{chp:top_arch} in Appendix \ref{chp:ablation}.